 Now we can assign new users to groups in Okta as we create them.
 These new users can then use SSO to gain access to Sigma and will have the group rights that are afforded to them by Sigma Account Type.

-We will make our first new user a Viewer
+We will make our first new user a Lite

 In Okta, navigate to Directory